indrekots/indrekots.github.io/_posts/articles/2015-11-12-java-8-lambda-expressions.md

 ##Syntax

-The syntax of a lambda expression is relatively easy.
+The syntax of a lambda expression in Java is relatively easy.

 {% highlight java %}
 (Book b1, Book b2) -> b1.getAuthor().compareTo(b2.getAuthor());